 - An annual business registration (BR) fee, as well as annual return (AR) filing fee are still payable.

-So, if your company has “no significant accounting transactions” during a financial year, you may consider officially registering it as a “dormant” company.
+So, if your company has or will have “no significant accounting transactions” during a financial year, you may consider officially registering it as a “dormant” company.
 If you are prepared to take this step it is important to remember:

 - An annual business registration (BR) fee is still payable;